Caste system in Sri Lanka: Sri Lankan Tamil castes

 The caste system has stronger religious ties than its Sinhalese counterpart, although both systems have comparable castes.
 There are in the Sri Lankan Tamil caste system, distinctions between Northern and Eastern societies and also the agricultural, coastal and artisanal societies.

-The agricultural society has mainly the castes of the Vellalar, Pallar, Nalavar and Koviyar, where the Vellalar caste is the dominating one, particularly in Northern Sri Lanka.
+The agricultural society has mainly the castes of the Sri Lankan Vellalar who make more than half of the Tamil population in Sri Lanka, Nalavar and Koviyar, where the Vellalar and the Koviyar castes are the dominating ones, particularly in Northern Sri Lanka.
 They constitute approximately half of the Sri Lankan Tamil population and are the major land owning and agricultural caste.

 The Northern and Western coastal societies are dominated by the Karaiyars, who are traditionally a seafaring and warrior caste.
 The Paravar and the Thimilar are also among the coastal communities involved in fishing.
 The Paravars or Bharathas are traditionally found in the western part of the island in the Mannar region, who many also are descendants from South Indian Paravar traders and seamen who settled there under Portuguese rule.
 The Mukkuvars, traditional pearl divers in western Sri Lanka, dominate greater parts of Eastern Sri Lanka where they are the major landowners also involved in agriculture.
 The Mukkuvars are largely Muslims or Roman Catholic in the Puttalam region of the western part of the island, and predominantly Hindus in the eastern part of the island.

 The artisans, known locally as Kammalar or Vishwakarma consists of the Kannar (brass-workers), Kollar (blacksmiths), Tattar (goldsmiths), Tatchar (carpenters), Kartatchar (sculptor).
 Along with the Kammalar were the Ambattar (barbers), Kadaiyar (lime burners), Koviar (farmers), Kusavar (potters), Maraiyar (conch blowers), Nattuvar (musician), Nalavar (toddy-tappers), Pallar (farmers), Paraiyar (drummers and weavers), Turumbar (dhobies) and Vannar (dhobies) the domestic servants termed as Kudimakkal.
 The Kudimakkal gave ritual importance in marriage, funeral and other temple ceremonies.

+A few slave castes exist as well.
+One caste called the Demalagattaru were an ancient caste of Tamil captives during times of war between Sinhalese and Tamil.